sdtHossain/ecoCabinsWP/README.md

 ecoCabins is a WordPress-based project which uses WordPress 5.7.2.
 I used underscores.me as a boilerplate with bootstrap 5.
-Has been set up Webpack 5.22.0 module bundler to bundle bootstrap sass, magnific popup, and theme own javascript and stylesheets.Used Rubik and Merriweather from google fonts as theme fonts and font-awesome for Icons.
+Has been set up Webpack 5.22.0 module bundler to bundle bootstrap sass, magnific popup, and theme's own javascript and stylesheets.Used Rubik and Merriweather from google fonts as theme fonts and font-awesome for Icons.
 Please follow the guideline to setup the project